husseinshaltout/AddToCalendar/README.md

 - Name the service account and grant it a Project Role of Editor.
 - Download the JSON file.
 - Copy the JSON file to your code directory and rename it to client_secret.json
+- Find the  client_email inside client_secret.json.
+Back in your spreadsheet, click the Share button in the top right, and paste the client email into the People field to give it edit rights.
+Hit Send.
 #### OAuth Client ID
 - Go to https://console.developers.google.com/apis/credentials
 - Create credentials